Glenn Youngkin: 2021 gubernatorial election

 Youngkin's Democratic opponent in the general election, Terry McAuliffe, had previously served as governor from 2014 through 2018.
 The Virginia constitution bars governors from serving consecutive terms, and McAuliffe sought to become the first Virginia governor to serve two terms since Mills Godwin.
 On July 12, 2021, Youngkin declined to face McAuliffe in the Virginia Bar Association debate, citing his objection to the moderator, Judy Woodruff, for a donation she made to the Clinton Bush Haiti Fund in 2010.
 The VBA had held a gubernatorial debate every election year since 1985.
 McAuliffe and Youngkin went on to debate two times during the campaign.

-According to PolitiFact, before the Republican convention, Youngkin "toed a delicate line when asked if Biden was legitimately elected.
-He acknowledged that Biden was president but would not clearly say whether he thought the president was fairly elected.
-After the convention, Youngkin began acknowledging that Biden's election was legitimate".
+According to PolitiFact, before the Republican convention, Youngkin "toed a delicate line when asked whether Biden was legitimately elected.
+He acknowledged that Biden was president without clearly saying whether the president was fairly elected.
+After the convention, Youngkin began acknowledging Biden's election was legitimate".
 Amanda Chase, who advanced conspiracy theories about the 2020 presidential election, acted as a campaign surrogate for Youngkin after losing the Republican primary to him.
 The Associated Press noted that, while running for governor, Youngkin "failed to refute a conspiracy theory" about the 2020 election.
 Several months after Biden was inaugurated, when asked at a rally if Trump could be restored as president, Youngkin replied, "I don't know the particulars about how that can happen because what's happening in the court system is moving slowly and it's unclear".

 Youngkin made a campaign appearance with Mike Pence in August.
 Former Trump advisor Steve Bannon spoke in support of Youngkin at an October rally which also featured a video appearance from Trump.
 Youngkin did not personally attend the October rally, although he thanked the host for holding it.
 He later called it "weird and wrong" when that rally opened with attendees pledging allegiance to a flag that had flown, in the words of the event emcee, "at the peaceful rally with Donald J. Trump on Jan.
 6".

 When asked by Axios during the campaign whether he would have voted to certify Biden's election had he been a member of Congress at the time, Youngkin initially refused to answer.
 A few days later, Youngkin's campaign released a statement confirming that Youngkin would have voted to certify Biden's election.
 Throughout the campaign, he continued to emphasize "election integrity" as a major theme and voiced support for stricter voting laws, such as a photo ID requirement.